Structure Matters: A Scale-Resolved Numerical Operando Approach for Lithium-Sulfur Batteries: Results Discussion

 The calibration is performed with the parameters as listed in Tab. \ref{tab:05_1_Parametrization} for the solid phase $\alpha=S$ and Tab. \ref{tab:05_2_Parametrization} for the liquid phase $\alpha=L$.
-Parameters which have a distinct reference (column Ref.) are distinguished from assumed ones that are in the range of common literature choices (column Assump.) and ones that can be deduced from thermodynamic equilibrium according to Tab. \ref{tab:06_InitialState} (column Equi.).
+Parameters which have a distinct reference (column Ref.) are distinguished from assumed ones that are in the range of common literature choices (column Assump.)\footnote{For instance we deviate here from the often used but assumed literature value for $D_{m,Li^+}=1\cdot10^{-10}\,\text{m²/s}$ from Kumaresan et al. \cite{Kumaresan_2008}, as tabulated in Tab. \ref{tab:05_2_Parametrization}.
+Instead our choice is inspired by the upper bound for ether-based electrolytes, we are aware of, being an order of magnitude higher than the former, original assumption \citep{Park_2018}.} and ones that can be deduced from thermodynamic equilibrium according to Tab. \ref{tab:06_InitialState} (column Equi.).
 Parameters which are calibrated (column Calib.) are the reactions rate coefficients in the cathode domain and the two parameters $a,\,b\in \mathbb{R^+}$ required for the empirical specific surface model in Eq. (\ref{Eq:18_SpecificSurface}).
 Despite the fact that the open source solver \emph{Firedrake} provides direct access to functionalities enabling accurate adjoint-assisted data assimilation \citep{Farrell_2013,Mitusch_2019,Ghelichkhan_2024}, we use "trial and error" forward modelling only to qualitatively match the cell voltage characteristics.
 We deem this procedure as sufficient for the introduction of our scale-resolved numerical operando approach for LSBs and postpone the aforementioned to a later work.

 The result of the calibration is depicted in Fig. \ref{fig:06_Calibration_Curves} (a) \& (b), each as blue curve for the two discharge rates $f_C=0.05\,\text{1/h}$ and $f_C=0.10\,\text{1/h}$, and obviously matches the experimental characteristic closely.
 The largest discrepancy in the cell voltage is found close to the end of discharge.
 Likely, this is indicative for an oversimplification of the surface passivation in the cathode by the reaction product $Li_2S~(S)$, modelled through the Tradeoff Chemistry scheme in Fig. \ref{fig:02_Chemistry_Overview} (c) and the specific surface model for $a_V$ in Eq. (\ref{Eq:18_SpecificSurface}).
 There is recent experimental evidence that the passivation process is more complicated than commonly anticipated \citep{Prehal_2022}, leaving room for future improvement of our model.
 Nevertheless, all in all the qualitative agreement between the experimental data and our model is convincing.